Skip to main content

 Routing bindings

 Use routing bindings to pin inbound channel traffic to a specific agent.
+If you also want different visible skills per agent, configure agents.defaults.skills and agents.list[].skills in fluffbuzz.json.
+See Skills config and Configuration Reference.
 List bindings:

 fluffbuzz agents bindings